stdthoth/airbyte/README.md

-# airbyte
+# Airbyte
-a data integration pipeline setup for data warehouses using airbyte, docker, k8s and helm.
+A data integration pipeline setup for data warehouses using airbyte, docker, k8s and helm.